palak-khanna/caffeinatedCoders/README.md

   Note: Please ensure you have installed <code><a href="https://nodejs.org/en/download/">nodejs</a></code>

-  Open codespace potential-enigma and follow the given intructions->
+  Create a codespace and follow the given intructions->

   To preview and run the project on your device:
   1) Open project folder in <a href="https://code.visualstudio.com/download">Visual Studio Code</a>